-If you are looking to add some much needed protection to your walls, or if you want to attain a certain aesthetic for your house, you may be wondering what type of rendering formula might be best for you: cement or acrylic.
+If you are looking to add some much needed protection to your walls, or if you want to attain a certain aesthetic for your house, you may be wondering what type of rendering material and formula might be best for you: cement or acrylic.

 Within this article, our team here at Zaks render aim to provide you with some support so you can make an informed decision as to what is right for you!

 So What Is Cement Rendering?

 Cement render is essentially a thick layer of different mixed composite materials that is applied over the substructure of a wall.
 It is comprised of premixed sand and cement, which can be smoothed out with a sponge finish to improve the aesthetic quality of your house.

 Cement rendering consists of a base coat and a top coat.
 The textural quality of the base coat is usually rather course and abrasive.
 This is resolved by the application of the top coat layer as it provides a more consistent and smooth finish to the exterior walls.

 Buildings that are composed of brick, stone or mud benefit immeasurably form a layer of strongly constituted and well applied cement rendering.
 One massive benefit is that it fundamentally shields the building from decaying by covering the substructure, away from the elements.